BlueTheKing/ACM-wiki/wiki/en/surgical_airway.md

 The surgical airway may be cancelled if no incisions are made, after the first incision the CricKit will be consumed even if the action is cancelled.

 Open incisions will cause the patient to continually bleed until they are stitched after completion, if the action fails or is cancelled with open incisions they will need to be bandaged and stitched instead.

+Once established the surgical airway will not be able to be removed, and the patient will stay unconscious.

 ## Indications
 Severe airway inflammation and unmanaged airway spasm block the airway, prevent insertion of another advanced airway or make mechanical ventilation ineffective.